EvgenyP1x/Argument_Classification_with_BERT/README.md

 python -m Argument_Classification_with_BERT.evaluate check base
 ```

-To run the model for inference on new examples through the GUI:
+To run the trained Base model for inference on new examples through the GUI:
 ```bash
 python -m Argument_Classification_with_BERT.evaluate evaluate base
 ```